Ivana99/Ispit173172/README.md

 # Ispit173172
-14.06
+05.08
-If you can't see or open the file ,please notife me.
+I updated my notebook for the Extra poents, if yout cant's see the LaTex formula,the Plptly grafhs, or the Youtube videos please notify me.
 173172